E-mini

 E-minis are futures contracts that represent a fraction of the value of standard futures.
-They are traded primarily on the Chicago Mercantile Exchange's Globex electronic trading platform.
-E-mini contracts were first launched in 1997 for the S&P 500 index with great success, and are now available on a wide range of stock market indices, commodities and currencies.
+They are traded primarily on the Chicago Mercantile Exchange.
 As of April, 2011, CME lists 44 unique E-mini contracts, of which approximately 10 have average daily trading volumes of over 1,000 contracts.

-Some E-mini contracts provide trading advantages, including high liquidity (and therefore tight spread), greater affordability for individual investors due to lower margin requirements than the full-size contracts, and round-the-clock trading 23.25 hours a day from Sunday afternoon to Friday afternoon.
+Some E-mini contracts provide trading advantages, including high liquidity, greater affordability for individual investors due to lower margin requirements than the full-size contracts, and round-the-clock trading 23.25 hours a day from Sunday afternoon to Friday afternoon.
 Under U.S. tax law, E-minis may qualify as 1256 Contracts, and benefit from several tax advantages as well.

 The risk of loss is also amplified by the higher leverage.

 Symbology

 Most E-mini futures expire quarterly (with the exception of agricultural products), in March, June, September, and December.
 An E-mini future symbol is formed by starting with the root symbol and adding the expiration month letter (the same as for futures) and the last digit of the expiration year.
 For example, the E-mini S&P 500 expiring in December 2012 has the symbol ESZ2.